praetoriandigital/cub-docs/lead-forms.md

                          // (or 'login' page for existent users)
         // respectRedirect: false, // if set to true - will skip 'experience' and 'login' pages
-                                   // and redirect to `redirect.to` url of 'Redirect' feature }
+                                   // and redirect to `redirect.to` url of 'Redirect' feature
+        // skip_subscribe: false, // if set to true - will skip subscribe to
+                                  // the site mailing lists with enabled "Subscribe at registration" flag }
       onSuccess: function(formData, fromElement, response) {
         var dfd = new cub.helpers.Deferred() // Deferred helper